 Magento 2 Abandoned Cart Email 1.2.0

-- A new option was added: now you can show different greeting messages for guest and registered customers.
+- A new option was added: now, you can show different greeting messages for guests and registered customers.

 Magento 2 Abandoned Cart Email 1.0.5

 - New cancel conditions based on stock availability were added.